ank1traj/discord-bot/README.md

 <h4> Steps for running bot on your server </h4>
-Step - 1: Open Command Prompt in the respective folder and give command "node bot.js".
+Step - 2: Open Command Prompt in the respective folder and give command "npm install".
+Step - 1: Then write "node bot.js" and your bot is live.